kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 Telemetry should be useful without becoming a data leak.

-## Logs Should Capture Exceptional State, Not Every Success
+## Logs Should Capture Exceptional State, Not Every Success { #logs-capture-exceptional }

 Useful module logs include: